Sabetta

-Sabetta (Сабетта) is the location of a port and liquified natural gas (LNG) plant—Yamal LNG—on the Yamal Peninsula, in the north of Russia along the Northern Sea Route.
+Sabetta (Сабетта) is the location of a port and liquified natural gas (LNG) plant—Yamal LNG—on the Yamal Peninsula, in the north of Russia along the Northern Sea Route, as well as a shift settlement for "fly-in fly-out" workers of the plant.

 Location

 The site chosen for the port is on the western shore of the Ob estuary, on the Yamal peninsula.
 It is close to, and will serve, the Yuzhno-Tambeyskoye gas field.

 Project

 The port is a joint venture between Novatek—a large producer of natural gas—and the Russian government.
 The groundbreaking ceremony was held in July 2012, but construction of the port itself was scheduled to begin in the summer of 2013.
 The project includes a large LNG plant, capable of producing 16.5 million tons of LNG per year.
 The port would allow LNG to be exported by sea, year round, from Siberian oil & gas fields.
 Construction of the LNG plant itself is contracted to JGC and Technip.

-A 180 km railway line is being built, connecting Bovanenkovo to Sabetta.
+A 180 km railway line is planned, connecting Bovanenkovo to Sabetta.

 In December 2014, amid the 2014–15 Russian financial crisis, the Russian government gave a 150 billion rouble subsidy to the LNG project.